Evangelical Free Church of America

 At Hope Church, our congregational form of governance results in our Members voting on key mission-critical decisions in our church to include the calling of a new Senior Pastor, approving our Annual Budget, approving Capital Campaigns, and selecting members of our Elder Nominating Committee and our Elder Board.

 The Hope Church elder board and members adopt bylaws and articles of incorporation that dictate the structure and purpose of Hope Church.
-For your convenience, the most recent bylaws and articles of incorporation adopted on Aug 25, 2019 are available for you to download.
+For your convenience, the most recent Bylaws and Articles of Incorporation adopted on April 25, 2021 are available for you to download.

 Membership at Hope Church is a way for a Christian to express their agreement with the mission and values of Hope Church.
 Membership is a major step in publicly identifying as a part of the local church body.
 Members play an important role in church governance.
 To find out more about what we believe and how we are governed, review our current Articles of Incorporation and Bylaws.